djdolejsi/python-api-challenge/README.md

 # Part 2: VacationPy
 Now, use your weather data skills to plan future vacations.
 Use Jupyter gmaps and the Google Places API for this part of the assignment.

-NOTE
-Remember that any API usage beyond the $200 credit will be charged to your personal account.
-You can set quotas and limits to your daily requests to be sure that you won’t be charged.
-Check out Google Maps Platform Billing (Links to an external site.) and Manage your cost of use (Links to an external site.) for more information.

 To complete this part of the assignment, complete the following steps:

 Create a heat map that displays the humidity for every city from Part 1, as in the following image: